pytest-dev/pytest/doc/en/adopt.rst

 It may be after the month is up, the partner project decides that pytest is not right for it.
 That's okay - hopefully the pytest team will also learn something about its weaknesses or deficiencies.

-.. _`nose and unittest`: faq.html#how-does-pytest-relate-to-nose-and-unittest
+.. _nose: nose.html
+.. _unittest: unittest.html
 .. _assert: assert.html
 .. _pycmd: https://bitbucket.org/hpk42/pycmd/overview
 .. _`setUp/tearDown methods`: xunit_setup.html